HapticHolographyProject/BlinkM_RGB_Switcher/README.md

 The code relies on a library of BlinkM Functions 2007-8, Tod E. Kurt, ThingM
 <br>[*Find More information at the ThingM website*](http://thingm.com/)

+This code will not work with Arduino 1.0 or greater... verified working with Arduino 0023